sadman2084/-Oracle-Database/Shobuz Sir/Problem set 1/README.md

-# README

 ## SQL Queries and Explanations

-### G1.
-Find the names of those departments whose budget is higher than that of Astronomy.
+### 1. Find the names of those departments whose budget is higher than that of Astronomy.
 List them in alphabetical order.
 ```sql
 SELECT dept_name FROM department
 WHERE budget > (SELECT budget FROM department WHERE dept_name = 'Astronomy')
 ORDER BY dept_name ASC;
 ```

-### G2.
-Display a list of all instructors, showing each instructor's ID and the number of sections taught.
+### 2. Display a list of all instructors, showing each instructor's ID and the number of sections taught.
 Make sure to show the number of sections as 0 for instructors who have not taught any section.
 ```sql
 SELECT instructor.ID,
        COALESCE(COUNT(teaches.sec_id), 0) AS number_of_sections